 We have learned to protect terrestrial areas in natural states for the long-term benefit of animals and plants while providing for recreational lifestyles.
 Many of us also place a great value on knowing that some places are set aside for full protection, even if we have no intention of ever visiting those places.
 These areas are called wilderness areas, parks, reserves, preserves, conservation areas, and sanctuaries.
 In the marine environment, protected areas can serve the same purpose: establishing places where human activity-harvest, pollution, disturbance-is limited or prohibited so plants and animals have a safe place to live, reproduce, and grow in as natural a state as possible.
 These areas can also allow for non-extractive recreational activities that provide for urban lifestyle stress relief and outdoor education.

 However, there is a much larger amount of terrestrial preservation as compared to marine preservation.
-Currently, less than 1% of our oceans have any protected status3.
+Currently, only 7.6% of our oceans have any protected status3.
 Surfrider Foundation believes that the ocean deserves a higher level of protection for all natural and recreational resources.
 Surfrider is working to identify and protect special coastal places that will aid the preservation of our coastal legacy.

 The best-designed protected areas have specific goals agreed upon by scientists and managers, affected users, and the public so that all stakeholders understand what resource(s) are being protected and the reasons for that protection.
 To be most effective the areas should form an overall network of protected zones that take into account the multiple life stages and trophic structures important to protected and unprotected species as well as recreational criteria that would prescribe activities that are allowed and prohibited throughout various parts of the network.
 Finally, these zones should be established based on desired water quality and habitat protection4.
 Additionally, this zoning must maintain the linkages between our beaches, estuaries, nearshore and offshore waters.
 Testing the health of these linkages requires monitoring water and sediment quality to indicate the health of the habitats.